 How Do You Know When The Cauliflower is Cooked?

-Cauliflower is done when it is tender and can be easily pierced with a fork.
+Cauliflower is done roasting when it’s tender and can be easily pierced with a fork.
 Roasted cauliflower gets golden brown around the edges which adds a ton of flavor to this very mild vegetable.

-Take A Look A These Other Cauliflower Recipes:
+Take A Look A These Other Easy Soup Recipes:

 Roasted Cauliflower Soup